McLargo/mkdown-docs/docs/architecture/microservices/event-driven.md

 Events are immutable.
 Once an event is published, it can't be changed.
 If a change is needed, a new event must be published with new data.

+You can rebuild your entire system state by replaying the events.

 ### Domain events